quintuscodes/Proxy-Reliability-using-Proxybroker2/README.md

 # Proxy-Reliability-using-Proxybroker2
-Python Scripts for developing a dynamic data structure to manage open source Proxy Servers using a python tool proxybroker2 and evaluate evaluate them individually via successful TCP-Handshake rate, average response time, transmission time and throughput
+Python Scripts for developing a dynamic data structure to manage open source Proxy Servers using a python tool proxybroker2 and evaluate evaluate them individually via successful TCP-Handshake rate, average response time, transmission time and throughput.\n
 Goal is to evaluate a dynamic Proxy List for reliable Proxy-Connections.